 Norse Sans is a very new design that I have just started.
-The concept was built on drawing an /r where the join was thin and the ear started higher and dropped – being calligraphic in form.
+The concept was built on drawing an /r where the join was thin and an angled terminal – being calligraphic in form.
 My thought was this was distinctive and I could develop other forms based on this idea.
-However, I wasn’t convinced that the original master was performing in text settings so I added an optical axis master that is designed to perform in text where the joins are thickened up and spacing is looser and added details to the display (non-text) style.
+I also created an optical axis master that is designed to perform in text where the joins are slightly thicker and spacing is looser.
+Details were then added to the display (non-text) style.
 It’s all really explorative at this rate.
 In the near future I will look to add italics.
 Here is an updated PDF Type-Specimen, which includes one new high-contrast style!

 I took some images of interesting signage for a speed drawing exercises after being inspired by my type mentor @dianaovezea and her exercises.
 I took some pictures of interesting signage in my old home-town of Bath, Maine to inspire me.
 This is speed drawing test one of two.
 A geometric slab serif with a 15 degree slope.
 My favorite part is designing the letters that don’t already exist and using the parts of the original to surmise what makes sense.

 Here is part 2 of 3 of the Bath, Maine speed type challenge.
 This was similar to the last one in that it’s a bold italic but has a different serif-style and lowercase characters to contemplate.
 My favorites so far are the M, T and K.

 Experimenting with and practicing setting type.
 Making it interesting and exciting in some settings and more stable and subdue in others.
 This exercise is one that Ellen Lupton gives all students at MICA and a great way to learn how to control the darkness of text on a page.
 Typeface used is Minion Pro, which was prescribed.